ramnezer/herodium-auto-security-system/README.md

 #### real-time scanner

-To make the program more effective and identify risks immediately. you have the option to enable real-time scanner for home (by default) or additional target directories.
-The system will scan your home directory and all the directories inside her on a regular basis every 15 seconds and if it detects a change such as creating,downloading,copying,moving a file or directories with files it will start scanning the only the specific files added or moved inside the home directory in case malware is found the program will perform a full scan of home directory.
+To make the program more effective and identify risks immediately. you have the option to enable real-time scanner for home (by default) or additional target directories.the system will scan your home directory and all the directories inside her on a regular basis and if it detects a change such as creating,downloading,copying,moving a file or directories with files it will start scanning the only the specific files added or moved inside the home directory in case malware is found the program will perform a full scan of home directory.

 #### Note !
 #
-For obvious reasons the service will not listen to changes on Hidden directories that come inside 'home' such ".mozilla" ".cache" ".local"
-In addition the scanner partially ignored from snap directory if it is installed, he will allow only visible files to be scanned within the snap directory. all other hidden folders and files inside home directory will be scanned by real-time scanner
+For obvious reasons the service will not listen to changes on Hidden directories that come inside 'home' such ".mozilla" ".cache" ".local" In addition the scanner partially ignored from snap directory if it is installed,he will allow only visible files to be scanned within the snap directory.all other hidden folders and files inside home directory will be scanned by real-time scanner.

+#### important to know
 #
-To avoid duplicate scans while transferring large directories containing multiple files the program will turn off the execution scanner but will continue to listen for new changes and if there were new changes while performing the scan the program will perform another scan after finishing the first.
+The scan under the current concept is so efficient so even if new hidden folders that do not exist in the ignore list are added in the future,it will not have too much effect on cpu performance,especially if we consider the processing power and the number of cores of an average processor today together with the use of 'cpulimit' tool and the constant use of RAM memory as already mentioned.
 #
+#
 #### The real-time scanner is not a substitute for scheduled scans !!!
-it is surely not a substitute for the full scan but neither substitute for a home-scan-timer. this is because if the real-time scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan, and the second reason is because real-time scanning is not trying to detect and scan changes in some of the hidden directories as I mentioned before.
+it is surely not a substitute for the full scan but neither substitute for a home-scan-timer.this is because if the real-time scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan,and the second reason is because real-time scanning is not trying to detect and scan changes in some of the hidden directories as I mentioned before.

 #### all that real-time scanning gives you is an extra layer of protection but no more than that !

 #
-Earlier versions of ubuntu 22.04 come with a directory called "firefox.tmp" In the downloads directory that creates a problem with real-time-scanner.
+Earlier versions of ubuntu 22.04 come with a directory called "firefox.tmp"
-To fix this you need to update Firefox via snap.
+In the downloads directory that creates a problem with real-time-scanner.to fix this you need to update Firefox via snap.
 The program will try to fix this automatically and do so only on distributions which are based on ubuntu 22.04 lts.

 you can also do it manually